Third Tikal–Calakmul War: Quiriguá's revolution

-On 3 May 738 (9.15.6.14.6) after a public trial and during a ritual Uaxaclajuun Ub'aah K'awiil was decapitated by an axe thus event is recorded in history as an axe event.
+On 3 May, 738 (9.15.6.14.6), after a public trial and during a ritual, Uaxaclajuun Ub'aah K'awiil was decapitated by an axe, recorded as an "axe event".

 After Quiriguá's revolution

 Though Quiriguá was to a certain extent a vassal of Calakmul it was never directly under Calakmul's control.
 At the same time Copán never attempted to re conquer Quiriguá because its leaders were afraid of the military power of Calakmul.
 The alliance was mutually beneficial to Quiriguá and Calakmul.
 Quiriguá's importance was mainly due to its position on several major trade routes.

 in 743 El Peru was taken by Tikal and in 744 Naranjo was taken, destroying Calakmuls once powerful and extensive network of allies vassal states and trade networks.

 Aftermath

-After 790 Calakmul lost most of its northern territories to nations on the Yucatán Peninsula.
+After 790, Calakmul lost most of its northern territories to nations on the Yucatán Peninsula.

-In 810 three stele were raised in Calakmul.

-March 20 829 is 9.19.19.0.0 on the Maya calendar, the beginning of a new Winal, because of this normally new stele would have been raised but none were.
+In 810, three stele were raised in Calakmul.
+March 20 829 is 9.19.19.0.0 on the Maya calendar, the beginning of a new Winal.
+Normally, new stele would have been raised on this date, but none were.
 In 899 (possibly 909) the last stele record was raised in Calakmul.
-After this a few more stele were raised, but don't appear to be actual writing just imitations from people trying to keep Maya civilization from collapse.

-This was part of the Maya Collapse, Tikal and most of the other major cities of the time also experienced an extreme population decrease.
+After this, a few more stele were raised, but these don't appear to include actual writing.
+Instead, they appear to be imitations from people trying to keep Maya tradition from disappearing.
+This was part of the Maya Collapse: Tikal and most of the other major cities of the time similarly experienced an extreme population decrease.